stanleyjones/stanifesto/source/posts/2017-01-04-prioritize-by-bang-for-the-buck.md

 ![figure 6](http://assets.stanifesto.com/images/2018/1/fig6.jpg)

-The result is nearly (but not quite) as good as perfect knowledge.
+The result is 22% better than not re-estimating and 80% as good as perfect knowledge!

 ### Takeaways